John Wheatley, Lord Wheatley: Legal career

 Wheatley was admitted to the Faculty of Advocates in 1966, and appointed Standing Counsel to the Scottish Development Department in 1971, and Advocate Depute in 1975.
-He was appointed a Sheriff of Tayside, Central and Fife in 1979, serving at Dunfermline from 1979 to 1980, and at Perth from 1980–2000.
+He was appointed a Sheriff of Tayside, Central and Fife in 1979, serving at Dunfermline from 1979 to 1980, and at Perth from 1980 to 2000.
 In 1998 he was promoted Sheriff Principal of Tayside, Central and Fife.
 He was appointed a Temporary High Court Judge in 1992 and took silk in 1993.

 In 2000, Wheatley was appointed a Senator of the College of Justice, a judge of the High Court of Justiciary and Court of Session, Scotland's Supreme Courts, taking the judicial title, Lord Wheatley.
 From 2002 to 2006, he was Chairman of the Judicial Studies Committee, the body responsible for the training of judges.
 He was promoted to the Inner House of the Court of Session, and to the Privy Council, in 2007.